jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 | `g sharp` | `d flat` | `diminished fifth` | **undesired** |
 | `a flat` | `c sharp` | `augmented third`  | **undesired** |
 | `a flat` | `d flat` | `perfect fourth` | **desired**  |

+Here, there are more than one acceptable options.
+In different contexts, each pair of `PitchSpelling` representations is more appropriate than the other.

 ## Structures